sgeto/libdnet/README.md

 ## Build

-For now, please see INSTALL for various build instructions.
+For now, see INSTALL for various build instructions.

 ## Downloads